tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 15\164 Adding the IdentityDbContext
+Section 15\165 Adding a new migration